Stop babysitting deals

 - Increased sales velocity

-- The founder is less involved
+- The founder intervention drops

 The guy behind Practical Revenue